 a garment.
 So, you might be stuck somewhere with poor or no shelter and not enough clothing.

-If this time is in winter, it will be much harder on you.
-Food will also be more scarce.
+If this time is in bad weather, it will be much harder on you.
 That reason makes sense to me.

 Now, what about praying that our flight be not on the sabbath?
 Why?
 Would we be sinning if